reidfalconer/15D019_exercise/Exercise_1_print.md

 sd_kraft <- df_kraft %>% group_by(region) %>% summarize(grp_sd = sd(value))
 ```

 The standard deviation for Hellman's in Jewel is noticeably greater than in the Central region.
 (0.067 vs 0.033 standard deviation respectively).
 Similarly, the standard deviation for Kraft in Jewel is significantly larger than in the Central region.
 (0.112 and 0.053 standard deviation respectively).
-Generally speaking, more variation means more 'information' and thus a more reliable estimate.
-However, in this case, the larger amount of variation in Jewel may hinder our ability to accurately estimate price elasticities with the account level data.
+Generally speaking, more variation means more 'information', and thus the larger amount of variation in Jewel should improve our ability to accurately estimate the price elasticities with the account level data compared to the Central region data.
+Additionally, one can attribute the lower variation found in the Central region to the data creation process, as aggregation over values usually results in lower variability.

 ##### 4. Price plots: Construct time-series plots of sales and prices for Hellman's in the Central division and for Jewel (i.e. weeks on the X-axis, prices and unit-sales on the Y-axis).
 Repeat the exercise for Kraft.
 Describe the differences or similarities between Kraft and Hellman's pricing policies in each account. {.tabset}

-###### Hellmans
+###### Hellman's
 <img src="Exercise_1_print_files/figure-html/unnamed-chunk-7-1.png" style="display: block; margin: auto;" />
-Hellmans pricing policies in the Central division and for Jewel appear to follow a similar pattern (comparisons can effectively be made by viewing the dashed lines which highlight the price time-series plots in the 'other' division).
-One notable difference (that was statistically identified in the question above) is that Hellmans pricing policy seems to be  more variable in Jewel (with higher peaks and lower troughs).
+Hellman's pricing policies in the Central Region and for Jewel appear to follow a similar pattern over time (comparisons can effectively be made by viewing the dashed lines which highlight the price time-series plots in the 'other' Region).
+One notable difference (that was statistically identified in the question above) is that Hellman's pricing policy seems to be more variable in Jewel (with higher peaks and lower troughs).
 The sales plots are harder to draw inference from but a clear inverse relationsip between sales and prices can be seen.

 ###### Kraft
 <img src="Exercise_1_print_files/figure-html/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />
-Kraft's pricing policies also follow a similar pattern in both the Central division and Jewel.
-Similar to Hellmans, Kraft's pricing policy is shown to have more variation in Jewel than in the Central division (with higher peaks and lower troughs).
+Kraft's pricing policies also follow a similar pattern over time in both the Central Region and Jewel.
+Similar to Hellman's, Kraft's pricing policy is shown to have more variation in Jewel than in the Central Region (with higher peaks and lower troughs).
 Once again, the sales plots are tricky to compare (given the difference in scales) but an inverse relationship between sales and prices is clearly prevalent.

 ###### Price Plots
 <img src="Exercise_1_print_files/figure-html/unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

-The above plot illustrates the time-series plots of prices for both Kraft and Hellman's in the Central division and Jewel.
-This highlights how all the pricing policy varies consistently and move together and shows the more substantial variations found in Jewel for both Kraft and Hellman's.
+The above plot illustrates the time-series plots of prices for both Kraft and Hellman's in the Central Region and Jewel.
+This highlights how all the pricing policies vary consistently and move together over time.
+Furthermoe, the plot highlights the more substantial variations found in Jewel for both Kraft and Hellman's.
 In a more in-depth analysis, it would be useful to plot the percentage change in sales and prices over time as these would be more comparable and add some valuable insights.

-##### 5. Scatter-plots: Construct scatter-plots of sales versus prices for Hellmans in the Central division and for Jewel (i.e. prices on the Y-axis, unit-sales on the X-axis).
+##### 5. Scatter-plots: Construct scatter-plots of sales versus prices for Hellman's in the Central division and for Jewel (i.e. prices on the Y-axis, unit-sales on the X-axis).
 Repeat the exercise for Kraft.
 Is there evidence for a negatively sloped demand-curve in the data?
 Eye-balling these plots, does demand appear more elastic in the Central Region or at Jewel (for either Hellman's or Kraft)? {.tabset}

-###### Hellmans
+###### Hellman's
 <img src="Exercise_1_print_files/figure-html/unnamed-chunk-10-1.png" style="display: block; margin: auto;" />

 Looking at the two plots above there is evidence for a negatively sloped demand-curve in the data for Hellman's in both the Central Region and at Jewel.
 Eye-balling these plots, demand appears to be more elastic at Jewel where a percentage change in price will seem to produce a greater percentage change in quantity demanded.